This content has been updated for 2021.

 You probably have a few ideas about what tools your business needs and how much you want to pay.
 You may even have some specific vendors in mind.
 That’s a great start, but when the time comes to make a decision, you’ll need to be able to justify your investment with cold, hard facts.

-Here are five key areas we examine when evaluating CRM solutions (hint: they’re the same ones you should also evaluate):
+Here are five key areas we examine when evaluating CRM solutions.
+They’re the same ones you should also evaluate.

 - Dig deeper than the marketing promises: try to find a downloadable data sheet or a features checklist that corresponds with pricing.

 - Read descriptions of each feature to make sure they aren’t being mislabeled or falsely diversified.

 - Pay careful attention to which features are included in the base price (“out-of-the-box”), and which require add-ons or extra subscriptions.